Liyubov/tree_project/README.md

 # Methods
 We use network methods and general statistics for tree data analysis.
+The main types of algorithms applied here are:
+1. algorithm for construction of geometric graph out of N points in locations of trees
+2. algorithm for construction of happy walks on cities